 Network Quality Metrics

-Uptime isn't binary.
+Uptime is not binary.
 I track:

 - Packet loss percentages